mendix/docs/content/en/docs/developerportal/control-center/_index.md

 ## 3 Apps {#apps}

 On the **Active Apps** tab of this page, you can see a list of the active apps that belong to your company.
+For each app, you can see the Mendix Public Cloud Environment, either free or licensed appended to the app.
+For an app that has a free Mendix Public Cloud, you can do the following actions:

+- **Delete App**: The entire application, repository, free Mendix Public Cloud environment, and associated project information will be deleted and no longer accessible.
+- **Deactivate App**: The application will be deactivated and no longer accessible in the free Mendix Public Cloud environment.
+Data will likewise will be deleted.
+To re-activate the app, please go to the Apps section in Control Center.
+The associated project and app repository can be accessed via the Developer Portal.
+- **Delete Environment**: Only the free Mendix Public Cloud environment can be deleted, and all data will be removed.
+Creators will still be able to access the associated project and app repository in the Developer Portal.

 The **Deactivated Apps** tab lists your company's deactivated apps.
 The following details apply to deactivated apps:

 * A deactivated app still exists in the company, but it is invisible to regular users
 * You can only deactivate Free Apps that are not attached to [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/) nodes